 NOTE: Testimony at hearings can only be done for bills that are scheduled for standing committee hearings (e.g. appropriations, education, etc.).
 For all bills, scheduled for hearings or not, one may provide citizen opinions via other methods, like e-mail, telephone, etc.

 First, one must register.
-This has to be done at the capitol, using one of the various terminals available.
-In January, 2014 the system was upgraded and all prior registrations were deleted.
-Those citizens that registered prior to that, must re-register.
-However, for those who registered after January, 2014 it is a one-time thing.
-They need not register again.
+This has to be done at the capitol in Phoenix, using one of the various terminals available.
+Beginning in 2018, you may also register at the legislature satellite office in Tucson.
 Once registered, one may log in as often as desired, using one’s home computer.
 To do so, this is the procedure to follow:

 - At your home computer, go to AZPEOPLESLOBBYIST-ALIS Then click on the green square on the upper right hand corner of form.